 To install the cleats:

 - Mark the location of the center of the cleats on each side deck.
-Position them inboard of the toe rails at the midpoint of the sailboat’s length at water line (LWL).
-Don’t use the boat’s length overall (LOA) because that’s not the length that is affected by the hull passing through the water and the midship cleat won’t be as balanced.
+Position them inboard of the toe rails at the midpoint of the sailboat’s length at the water line (LWL).
+Don’t use the boat’s length at the deck (LOA) because that’s not the length that is affected by the hull passing through the water and the midship cleat won’t be as balanced.
 An easy way to do this is to measure at the top edge of the bottom paint.
 Mark the point half the distance from either end and then use a plumb bob or a large framing square to project that point up to the deck.

 - Place a cleat over the center mark and mark the locations of the mounting holes.
 Try not to place it where it will be a tripping hazard but leave enough space between the cleat and the toe rail to tie a spring line to the cleat.